 Chatham announces plan to buy newspaper publisher McClatchy

-NEW YORK (AP) — Hedge fund Chatham Asset Management said it plans to buy newspaper publisher McClatchy out of bankruptcy, ending 163 years of family control.
+NEW YORK (AP) — Hedge fund Chatham Asset Management plans to buy newspaper publisher McClatchy out of bankruptcy, ending 163 years of family control.

-The hedge fund did not put a price on the deal.
-The agreement still needs the approval of a bankruptcy judge.
+The companies did not put a price on the deal in an announcement Sunday.
+The agreement still needs the approval of a bankruptcy judge; a hearing is scheduled for July 24.

 McClatchy is one of the largest newspaper companies in the U.S. It owns 30 papers including the Miami Herald, the Charlotte Observer and the Sacramento Bee.
 It filed for bankruptcy protection because of a heavy debt load stemming from its $4.5 billion purchase of the Knight-Ridder newspaper chain in 2006, just as the newspaper industry went into steep decline.